Crossing the scary Tunnel de Parpaillon in the Cottian Alps

 Where is the Tunnel de Parpaillon?

-The tunnel is located on the boundary of Alpes-de-Haute-Provence and Hautes-Alpes departments, in the Parpaillon massif within the Cottian Alps on the southeastern part of the country.
+The tunnel is located on the boundary between Alpes-de-Haute-Provence and Hautes-Alpes departments, in the Parpaillon massif within the Cottian Alps, in the southeastern part of the country.
 The tunnel connects the Ubaye Valley to Embrun.
 This is a very classic road pass in the Alps and was used in earlier days in the Tour de France race.

 When was the Tunnel de Parpaillon built?